Divide Sansevieria Snake Plant

-Now I can’t keep mine outdoors in the winter but after seeing them used in the landscape I will remember to use them on my deck next Summer.
-I have plenty to go around since I had to divide this one that had gotten too crowded in its pot, in fact the roots were going round and round.
+Now I can’t keep mine outdoors in the winter but after seeing them used in the landscape I will remember to use them on my deck in the Summer.

-Have a sharp knife ready to sever the section from its neighbor.
+Have a sharp garden knife or pruners ready to sever the section from its neighbor.
 Go ahead, you won’t hurt it.

 Do this to more sections, I prefer to have several leaves per new clump so it looks fuller from the start.

-The new sections on mine are so large and top heavy that it is difficult to keep them upright without staking.
-I use pieces of bamboo cut from some I have and tie them up with strips of pantyhose.
+The new sections on mine are so large and top-heavy that it is difficult to keep them upright without staking.

 The brown tips I will cut off at an angle and before I know it these new plants are putting out babies..